 Places to Hang Out.
 Originally we had two places adults can sit comfortably, a chair and a pouf.
 The pouf is great because I move it over to the desk for art projects and to the train table for playtime– anywhere I need it.

 We have now replaced the big chair with a hammock swing similar to (aff link) this one.
-This is a great place to let off a little steam and is especially great for highly-spirited kids, kids with sensory issues, or any kids who find swingng relaxing.
+This is a great place to let off a little steam and is especially great for highly-spirited kids, kids with sensory issues, or any kids who find swinging relaxing.
 It has become a place where my son self-regulates and resets often!

 After having moved twice in a year it is so great to start feeling settled in our home.
 Now if only I could come up with a clever solution for my office space…that will have to be the next project!

 Update: I’ve had a few questions on how we attached the Trofast units.
 I’m attaching a picture of the back side of the units.
-The units are secured on both sides with a metal plate like this and the bottom units are secure to the wall.
+The units are secured on both sides with a metal plate like this and the bottom units are secured to the wall.
 The second picture is how we secured the table top to the bottom shelves.

 The rug is from target- update- no longer available at target.
 It is available from time to time on Amazon.
 I included the link above.